lenhard/privacy-patterns-replication/README.md

-# Replication package for the paper "A Literature Review of Research on Patterns for Privacy in Engineering Software"
+# Replication package for the paper "A Literature Study on Privacy Patterns Research"

 This repository is to contain:
  - Search queries used to gather bibliographic data from the different databases